 To the contrary.
 The Internal Revenue Service figured this out long ago, which is why they focus on the “small” cheaters, not the big ones: There are a lot more “small fry” than there are “big cheeses”, and the message you send when you attend to the smaller entities is a powerful “word of mouth” engine.
 If you’re doing a little out-of-the-way website or a local-distribution brochure and thinking you’ll just grab a few images because “who’s going to care”… guess what?
 You are smack in the bull’s-eye, exactly the “profile” that is being targeted.

-We hate talking about this stuff…
+I hate talking about this stuff…

-Why we have to talk about it…
+Why I have to talk about it…

 What does “Intellectual Property” mean?